My Dinner

 Instructions

-• Peel the plantains and rub them with the lemon juice.
-Add to the casserole and fry for a further 5 minutes.
-Make sure you stir or the plantains may burn.
+• Peel and slice the plantains and toss them in the lemon juice.
+Add to the casserole and fry for a further 5 minutes, stirring regularly so they don't catch.

 Nutrition